Every adult 55 and older should take Aging Solo.” –Maria, Aging Solo graduate

 On some level, all of us are aging solo.
 Even if you have a partner, are married, or have children, there’s no guarantee that any of those individuals will be there to help you as you get older.
 After all, friends and family die, move away, or may be unable to help for other reasons.

-Aging Solo is an online learning opportunity designed to help you take charge of your aging.
+Aging Solo is a national award-winning online learning opportunity designed to help you take charge of your aging.
 As we get older, facing health crises and end-of-life decisions become inevitable.
 Aging Solo will help you reflect on your priorities, map out your support network, and put plans in place.

 Topics addressed in Aging Solo include: